-Table 1 details the housing need and demand for Renfrewshire from the HNDA with Table 2 indicating the housing supply targets from the LHS with Table 3 outlining Renfrewshire's current housing land supply at 2012 and Table 4 setting out how the Renfrewshire LDP will meet the housing land requirement to 2025.
+Table 1 details the housing need and demand for Renfrewshire from the HNDA with Table 2 indicating the housing supply targets from the LHS and Table 3 setting out how the Renfrewshire LDP will meet the housing land requirement to 2025.
 Details of the Council approach in meeting the housing land requirement are contained within Background Report 3.